zoomla/bootstrap/site/content/docs/4.3/migration.md

 ## Components

-- Unified `padding` values for cards, dropdowns, list groups, and modals to be based on our `$spacer` variable.
+- Unified `padding` values for alerts, cards, dropdowns, list groups, modals, popovers, and tooltips to be based on our `$spacer` variable.

 ### Disabled states